ikheetbas/Verhalen/README.md

 # Reinitialize the database

-Want to start all over?
+Want to start with a new empty database?
 Easy!
 The database is a 'volume' defined in the docker-compose.
 By removing that volume and restart the containers the database is recreated.
 After that you run the migrates and create the superuser again: